hisarciklilar/quants_dojo/README.md

 - Creating a databank of questions for different topics and allow the users to choose in which topic they test their skills.

+## Bugs

+- Code written so that owner can choose the quiz length.
+In the current form, the quiz length is set to be 10 questions with a global variable.
+The spreadsheet created on google drive is designed to hold information for 10 questions.
+If the owner changes the value of the QUIZ_LENGTH variable to a different value, the functions will run, but the scores written to the spreadsheets will be labelled wrong in spreadsheet.
+One way to get around this issue would be to re-create a worksheet that would match the set quiz length.

 ## Credits

 - Logo is obtained from [ASCII](https://ascii.co.uk).
 Chosen font type: "stop".
 Image is cropped from "temples"